ghazi-naceur/data-highway/README.md

 The key **"brokers-urls"** could have values like :  **"localhost:9092"** or **"10.10.12.13:9091,10.10.12.14:9092"**

 ##### * Kafka to Kafka :

+Publishing data will be performed by **"spark-kafka-plugin-streams-producer"** :

 ```json
 {
   "route": {